gfreewind/kernel_net_chart/README.md

 There are two reasons as following
 1. Intel's driver is more clear than other vendor's.
 2. The e1000 driver is most simplest and is enough to show the NAPI

+# skb_member

+It is used to describe the sk_buff's members, and show which functions would access them.
+It could help you learn about the struct sk_buff.